ErikRZH/pyflink-python-flink-examples-docker/FlinkandPyflink.md

 The **Datastream API** allows you more control over how the programme is executed, it does not feature the Table abstraction.
 In the DatastreamAPI the ``StreamExecutionEnvironment`` is what handles the abstraction, it is used to create datastreams and execute jobs etc. However, this API does not appear to support manipulation using Pandas etc. since it does not abstract the data as a table.

-It is possible to [translated between](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/python/datastream/intro_to_datastream_api/#conversion-between-datastream-and-table) the different APIs and you may therefore combine them in a symbiotic fashion.
+It is possible to [translate between](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/python/datastream/intro_to_datastream_api/#conversion-between-datastream-and-table) the different APIs and you may therefore combine them in a symbiotic fashion.

 ## What now?
 With this birds eye overview of Flink I would suggest looking at the examples, these include: